Shopify/seafoam/README.md

 * is able to some extent seek BGV files to load specific graphs without loading the rest of the file
 * has a command-line interface
 * can be used as a library
-* has easy PDF, SVG, PNG and JSON output
+* has easy PDF, SVG, PNG, Mermaid, and Markdown graph output
+* has data JSON output
 * is designed for accessibility
 * looks prettier, in our opinion